Stemwinder Provincial Park in Hedley, BC (Park Guide)

 Directions to Stemwinder

 Stemwinder Provincial Park is literally right off the side of Highway 3, making it extremely easy to find and access.
 The highway is entirely paved and in good repair.

 Stemwinder Provincial Park is one of many campground and accommodation options along the Similkameen River.
 Established in 1956, this small, quiet campground is beautiful, but easy to overlook.

 There are 27 well-maintained and accessible campsites at Stemwinder campground.
 All of them are reservable from mid-April to mid-September, but there are a couple weeks on either end that’s first come first served (check exact dates).

 Despite being 100% reservable, there are often sites available — even during the summer.

-Stemwinder isn’t a well known, in-demand campground which (usually) makes it easy to get a campsite.
-It’s not a large campground, though, so you can either reserve or take your chances and just show up.
+Stemwinder isn’t a well known campground so it’s usually pretty easy to get a site.
+It’s not a large campground, so you can either reserve or take your chances and just show up.

 Sites 1 to 11, 26, and 27 are on the upper tier, near the highway — these sites aren’t great.

 The upper tier sites range in both shade and privacy.
 Plus, they’re super close to the highway — cars drive by at high speeds very close to your campsite, which can be pretty sketchy in the middle of the night.
 Sites 11 and 16 are at the edge of the park, right next to a private residence.